-Drug trafficking charges in Georgia are based on allegations that an individual possesses, sells, distributes or manufactures a large amount of illegal drugs.
+What is drug trafficking?
+Drug trafficking is a serious criminal charge based on certain quantities of illegal drugs.
+Trafficking generally includes allegations that an individual possesses, sells, distributes or manufactures a large amount of illegal drugs.

 The difference between drug trafficking and other drug crimes – like drug possession, drug distribution or drug manufacturing – is the quantity of drugs involved in the offense.
 In most states, the case has to involve more than several pounds of marijuana or an ounce or more of “harder” drugs (like cocaine, methamphetamine, ecstasy, LSD, etc.) to be charged with drug trafficking.

 Because there is a larger amount of drugs involved in a trafficking case, drug trafficking charges can carry serious mandatory minimum prison sentences that usually increase with the quantity of the drugs.

 Read about our firm’s success in Georgia criminal cases.

 What usually happens in a Georgia criminal case? watch this video.